MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/protect/isclientoperationupdateallowed-method-in-class-sms_clientoperation.md

 ---
 title: "IsClientOperationUpdateAllowed Method"
 titleSuffix: "Configuration Manager"
-description: "The IsClientOperationUpdateAllowed Windows Management Instrumentation (WMI) class method, in Configuration Manager, that checks whether a user has permission to update an operation." ms.date: "09/20/2016" ms.prod: "configuration-manager" ms.technology: configmgr-sdk
+description: "The IsClientOperationUpdateAllowed Windows Management Instrumentation (WMI) class method, in Configuration Manager, that checks whether a user has permission to update an operation.
+The following syntax is simplified from Managed Object Format (MOF) code and defines the method." ms.date: "09/20/2016" ms.prod: "configuration-manager" ms.technology: configmgr-sdk